ehfuse/forma/docs/API-en.md

 ### setBatch

-Efficiently batch update multiple fields to minimize re-renders.
+A convenience function for updating multiple fields at once.
+Improves code readability and data consistency.

 #### Signature